Rock Star (2001)

 Coincidentally, I happened to come across the Rock Star soundtrack album at my local used-music vendor recently, so I jammed that CD numerous times as an accompaniment to my re-assessment of the film.
 The major draw of this mixed bag of tunes are the half-dozen tracks by "Steel Dragon," which are performed by a hair-metal mini-supergroup consisting of Zakk Wylde (Ozzy Osbourne) on guitar, Jeff Pilson (Dokken) on bass, Jason Bonham (son of Led Zeppelin's John Bonham) on drums, and Mike Matijevic (Steelheart) and Jeff Scott Soto (Yngwie Malmsteen) on vocals.
 The six "Steel Dragon" cuts (five originals and a cover of Rainbow's "Long Live Rock N Roll") fit the movie's 1985 vibe nicely, especially the ripping "Blood Pollution" and "Livin' The Life."
 The only misstep is the godawful ballad "We All Die Young," which I swear steals its backbone from U2's "Where the Streets Have No Name," but that's my only complaint.

 To make matters worse, the 9/11 attacks occurred only a few days after Rock Star hit theaters.
-Obviously, whatever audience it might have had fizzled out as everyone's attention turned to more important matters.
+Obviously, whatever chance it might have had to find an audience fizzled out as everyone's attention turned to more important matters.

-Rock Star eventually found a receptive audience via cable TV and home video, and now 20 years after its release, it's become something of a "cult film" among '80s metal fans.
+Rock Star eventually found a receptive fan base via cable TV and home video, and now 20+ years after its release, it's become something of a "cult film" among '80s metal fans.
 I've actually seen some internet comments over the years calling for a Steel Dragon reunion, though I wouldn't hold my breath waiting for that to happen anytime soon.

 © 2021 Keith Abt